Fort Knox State Historic Site Video

 Fort Knox - named after General Henry Knox

 Fort Knox was named after Major General Henry Knox who was America's first Secretary of War as well as the Commander of Artillery throughout the American Revolution.
 He lived the last years of his life in Thomaston, Maine, which is very close to the fort.
 It was dubbed a National Historic Landmark in 1970..

 It was designed to have two batteries that would face the river.
 Each battery was equipped with a hot shot furnace.
 The purpose of this was to heat the cannon shot to the point that it would be able to set opposing ships on fire.
 However, as ships shifted from wood to ironclad ships, this was much less effective and often disregarded completely.

 The State of Maine purchased the land and the fort in 1923 when the Federal Government labeled it excess property and put the fort, along with its 125 acre property, up for sale.
 The State of Maine only paid $2,121 for it.
 Along with being a historic landmark for the State of Maine, it also serves as an entry site for the Observation Tower of the Penobscot Narrows Bridge, which was opened in 2007.

-With the excellent views of the Penobscot area as well as beautifully constructed architecture, the Fort Knox State Historic Site should be on the itinerary of anyone visiting in the area.
+With the excellent views of the Penobscot area as well as beautifully constructed architecture, the Fort Knox State Historic Site should be on the short list of local sightseeing attractions of anyone visiting the Camden area.
 It provides a unique experience of New England military history and military construction.
 Admission for Fort Knox serves as a 2-for-1, as it also gives you access to the Penobscot Narrows Observatory next to the Fort.